What is an Intent-To-Use application?

 Can an ITU application be assigned (transferred) to another entity prior to use?

-No, an applicant cannot transfer an ITU application to another entity before the applicant submits evidence of use to the PTO (e.g., allegation of use / statement of use) [see TMEP 501.01(a)].
+The general rule is that an applicant cannot transfer an ITU application to another entity before the applicant submits evidence of use to the PTO (e.g., allegation of use / statement of use) [see TMEP 501.01(a)].
 So, we recommend filing ITU applications under the name of the company under which the client intends to sell the identified goods or services, and not under the name of any individuals.

 The exception to this rule is that an ITU application may be assigned, prior to use of the mark, to a successor to the applicant’s business, or portion of the business to which the mark pertains, if that business is ongoing and existing.
 Therefore, a trademark assignment of an ITU application should include language stating that the mark is being assigned as part of entire business or portion thereof to which the mark pertains [see 15 USC 1060].